What can you do when loving people around you don't accept your decision to end your relationship?

 If you decided to end your relationship, people around you might have a hard time accepting your decision.
 Of course, they don't know all the details that made you take such a bold step.
 And it might also be a certain inertia that keeps them away from understanding your decision; they could be caught in their own perception about your relationship, or how you should handle it.

-Here are 7 strategies to lovingly, yet firmly, state your boundaries about your ex, so people start accepting your decisions:
+Here are 7 strategies to lovingly, yet firmly, state your boundaries about your ex, so people start accepting your decisions and you can move on:

 1. Give some examples from their own lives of when they had to state their own boundaries, because they felt it was the right thing to do be true to themselves and move forward.
 Then give similar examples from your relationship that contribute to your decision.

-3. Think about what it is the most important for them to have in their own relationships (something they couldn't live without), and give them examples of things that matter the most to you in a relationship, that you couldn't get, despite your best efforts.
+3. Think about what it is the most important for them to have in their own relationships (something they couldn't live without).
+Give them examples of things that matter the most to you in a relationship, that you couldn't get, despite your best efforts.

 5. Talk with excitement about your plans for the future, plans that could not be fulfilled if you continued that relationship...and give examples why.